-3. The AEOP needs to know if JSS is teaching students about the other STEM outreach programs that it sponsors.

-- First, are you aware of the other programs offered by the AEOP? (e.g., REAP, CQL, SMART, etc) - o Have you seen any efforts at JSS to educate adults or students about the other AEOP programs? - What seems to work the best?
-The worst? - Any suggestions for helping the AEOP educate these students about the other programs? - 4.
-The AEOP is trying to make sure that its programs become more effective at reaching adult and youth participants from underserved and underrepresented groups (racial/ethnic groups, low SES, etc.). - Have you seen any efforts by JSS to help engage underserved or underrepresented groups of adults and youth? - What strategies seem to work the best?
-The worst? - \circ Any suggestions for helping JSS reach new populations of adult and youth participants? - 5.
+- 2. We need to understand more about how JSS is helping students know more about STEM career opportunities in the Department of Defense, especially civilian positions. - Have you seen any efforts by JSS to educate participants about the Army, DoD, or careers in the DoD? - O What strategies seem to be the most effective for JSS students? - Do you have any suggestions for helping JSS teach students about careers in the DoD? - 3.
+The AEOP needs to know if JSS is teaching students about the other STEM outreach programs that it sponsors. - o First, are you aware of the other programs offered by the AEOP? (e.g., GEMS, JSHS, etc.) - Have you seen any efforts at JSS to educate adults or students about the other AEOP programs? - O What seems to work the best?
+The worst? - o Any suggestions for helping the AEOP educate these students about the other programs? - 4.
+The AEOP is trying to make sure that its programs become more effective at reaching adult and youth participants from underserved and underrepresented groups (racial/ethnic groups, low SES, etc.). - Have you seen any efforts by JSS to help engage underserved or underrepresented groups of adults and youth?

+- O What strategies seem to work the best?
+The worst? - o Any suggestions for helping JSS reach new populations of adult and youth participants? - 5.
 What suggestions do you have for improving JSS? - 6.
 Last Chance Have we missed anything?
 Tell us anything you want us to know that we didn't ask about.

-6 | Appendix D - Student Participant Questionnaire
+6 | Appendix D - JSS Student Questionnaire

 Contact Information

 Please verify the following information:

-First Name:
+First Nam ne:

-Last Name:
+Last Nam ne:

-Email Address:
+Email Addres ss:

-All fields with an asterisk () are required.
+All fields with an asterisk () are require ed.

+1. Do you agree to participate in this survey? (required)(Required)

+Select one.

-1. Do you agree to participate in this survey? (required)(Required) Sele Select one.
-0 O Yes, I agree to participate in this survey 0 ONo, I do not wish to participate in this surveyGo to end of chapter
+O Yes, I agree to participate in this survey

+O No, I do not wish to participate in this survey Go to end of chapter

-2. What grade will you start in the fall? (select one)
+2. What g rade will you start in the fall? (select one)

-Select one
+Select one 2.

 0 4th

 0 5th

 0 6th

 0 7th

 0 8th

 0 9th

 0 Choose not to report

 0 Other, (specify)::

 3. What is your gender?

+Select one · .

 0 Male

 0 Female

 0 Choose not to report

 4. What is your race or ethnicity?

 Select one.

-0 Hispanic or Latino
+O Hispanic or Latino

-0 Asian
+O Asian

-0 Black or African American
+O Black or African American

-0 Native American or Alaska Native
+O Native American or Alaska Native

-0 Native Hawaiian or Other Pacific Islander
+O Native Hawaiian or Other Pacific Islander

-0 White
+O White

-0 Choose not to report
+O Choose not to report

-0 Other race or ethnicity, (specify)::
+Other race or ethnicity, (specify)::

 5. Which best describes the location of your school?

-Select on е.
+Select on ne.

 0 Frontier or tribal school

 0 Rural (country)

 0 Suburban

 0 Urban (city)

-6. What kind of school do you attend?
-Select one.
+6. W hat kind of school do you attend?

+Selec ct one.

 0 Public school

 0 Private school

 0 Home school

 0 Online school

 0 Department of Defense (DoDDS or DoDEA) school

 0 I am not sure

-7. At which of the following JSS sites did you participate?
+7. At which n of the following JSS sites did you participate?
 (Select ONE)

-0 Alebaura

-Alabama
+0 Alabama

 0 Arizona

 0 California

 0 Colorado

 0 Delaware

 0 Florida

 0 Georgia

 0 Idaho

 0 Illinois

 0 Kansas

 0 Kentucky

 0 Louisiana

 0 Maryland

 0 Mississippi

 0 Missouri

 0 Montana

 0 New Hampshire

 0 New Jersey

 0 New Mexico

+T.,

 0 New York

 0 North Carolina

 0 North Dakota

 0 Ohio

+Onio

 0 Oklahoma

 0 Oregon

 0 Pennsylvania

 0 Rhode Island

+Tribute Island

+0 Courte Coupling

-0 South Carolina
+South Carolina

 0 Tennessee

 0 Texas

 0 Utah

-L

 0 Virginia

+VIIBIIIIa

 0 Washington

 0 West Virginia